A Survey on LLM-as-a-Judge: Evaluation of LLM-as-a-Judge

+Based on current experiments, several evaluation strategy design suggestions may be beneficial for achieving reliable evaluations.
+First, integrating multiple-source results serves as a straightforward and effective approach.
+After selecting reliable models as evaluators, integrating multi-source results effectively mitigates the negative impacts of inherent noise (e.g., stochasticity in LLMs), enhancing the stability and trustworthiness of evaluation results.
+Second, experiments comparing \textit{majority@5} and \textit{mean@5} strategies reveal that pairwise evaluations by LLMs yield more reliable results than pointwise—likely because the comparison process better captures nuanced distinctions.
+Finally, simultaneously generating evaluations and explanations may not be advisable.
+While explanations help humans understand LLM decision processes, their simultaneous execution may compromise the quality of evaluations.

+\paragraph{\textbf{Evaluation of Reasoning LLM-as-a-Judge}} As discussed in Sections~\ref{subsec:evaluation_pipeline} and~\ref{quick_practice}, judgment serves as the foundation for effective reasoning capabilities.
+In other words, models with stronger reasoning capabilities are generally better equipped to perform as reliable judges.
+To validate this assumption, we conducted evaluations on several reasoning LLMs, including o1-mini, o3-mini, Gemini-thinking, and Deepseek-R1.
+The results in Tables~\ref{tb:exp_results_models} and~\ref{tb:exp_results_llmeval2_detail} provide key insights into the performance of reasoning-focused LLMs.
+While these models—gemini-2.0-thinking, o1-mini, o3-mini, and deepseek r1—demonstrate \textbf{competitive alignment and accuracy} relative to the top-performing GPT-4-turbo, \textbf{their improvements in tasks requiring human alignment are not as pronounced as expected.}

+GPT-4-turbo remains the benchmark for alignment, achieving the highest accuracy rates of 68.47\% and 69.44\% in the human=model1 and human=model2 scenarios, respectively.
+It also excels in resolving ambiguous cases, with an accuracy of 29.67\% in the human=TIE scenario, outperforming all other models.
+Among reasoning-enhanced models, gemini-2.0-thinking shows strong performance in the human=model2 scenario, achieving an accuracy of 78.27\%—surpassing GPT-4-turbo—highlighting its capability to identify models that align more closely with human judgment.
+However, this strength does not consistently extend to other tasks or scenarios.
+Similarly, o1-mini and deepseek-R1, while trailing slightly behind GPT-4-turbo and gemini-2.0-thinking, outperform non-GPT models like Mixtral-8$\times$7B-Instruct-v0.1, demonstrating the added value of reasoning-based enhancements in alignment tasks.
+These results indicate that reasoning-enhanced LLMs \textbf{provide meaningful advancements over baseline models but fall short of delivering consistent advantages in alignment-related tasks}, suggesting room for further optimization in this area.

-Due to the inherent capabilities and potential risks of LLMs, common improvement strategies for LLM-as-a-judge are not fully effective in improving the evaluation performance or mitigating biases.
+\paragraph{\textbf{Experiment Summary}} Due to the inherent capabilities and potential risks of LLMs, common improvement strategies for LLM-as-a-judge are not fully effective in improving the performance or mitigating biases.
 The limitations and challenges will be further discussed in Section~\ref{sec:challenges}.

 Based on the current experimental analysis, an empirical strategy for pairwise comparison evaluation tasks is \textbf{to select more powerful LLMs and to adopt two evaluation strategies: one is swapping the positions of the evaluation contents, the other is taking the majority voting results from multiple rounds of evaluation}, which can effectively mitigate biases.
 As for improving the alignment with humans, further exploration is still needed.